python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_Noise_Tx_paragradio.md

 ### Introduction

-TODO
+Transmitting noise has a few uses.
+It can be used for research purposes, to test how well a signal is able to be demodulated in the presence of background noise.
+It can also be used to prevent others from using a specific frequency or range of frequencies.
+If the intent is disrupting legitimate users, it would be called jamming.

+_Disclaimer: jamming is illegal in many countries.
+This should only be used in an environment that is sufficiently distant/radio-shielded from other electronics using those frequencies._

 ### Dependencies

-In the terminal, run these:
+In the terminal, if you haven't already, run these:

 ```
 pip install paragradio
 pip install marimo
 ```

-### Execution
+### Noise Transmitter

-Open a new Marimo notebook.
-(For an intro to marimo, reference the lesson in the github python course [Marimo Lesson](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).
+Open a terminal and type `marimo edit`.
+Create a new notebook and save it as **noise_tx.py**.
+(For an intro to marimo, reference the [lesson in the Github python-course](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).

 Copy the following: